 What Is a Spotted Bass

 The spotted bass is very similar to largemouth bass and can often be confused.
+However, they are much different when comparing white bass vs largemouth bass.
 This variety can be found in many different bodies of water throughout the southeast.

 How To Identify a Spotted Bass